• Skip to primary navigation

 Smart Vehicle Headlight Brightness Controller Circuit

-The Smart Vehicle Headlight Brightness Controller Circuit is a cool electronic system designed for automobiles.
+Smart Vehicle Headlight Brightness Controller Circuit is a cool auto system.

-The circuit uses a photo-transistor, potentiometers, diode, relays and a simple audio amplifier transistor to check how bright the light is and switch between high beam and low beam headlights smoothly.
+Circuit uses photo-transistor, potentiometer, diode, relay and audio transistor to check light and switch high and low beam easily.

 Circuit Working: